[ 二 ]

 Her toes brushed against glass and leather.

-What’s this?
-Leaning down, she picked it up.
-It was a bracelet of some sort, the band made of hide – probably a cow’s.
+Eyebrows pulled together slightly, she leaned down and picked the curious object up.
+It was a bracelet of some sort, the band made of hide – probably a cow’s, she thought.
 Braided in some places and beaded in others, it looked worn but tough.
 The beads were smooth and round in shape, with colored stripes in them that she was sure would look beautiful under direct lamplight.

 She hadn’t seen him wearing it.
 Maybe it had been kept in his pockets.
 Tugging it over her right wrist she found that it fitted perfectly.